 In stage 1, the objective was the following:

-Provide patients with an electronic copy of their health information (including diagnostic test results, problem list, medication lists, medication allergies), upon request.
+Provide patients with an electronic copy of their health information (including diagnostic test results, problem list, medication lists, and medication allergies), upon request.

 The key here is ‘upon request’.
 In my experience, I have not a single instance where patients have requested an electronic copy of their health information.